est31/postfix-macros/README.md

 [RFC 2442] proposes to add postfix macros to the Rust language.
-However, there are still very basic concerns from lang team members, and it seems they won't get resolved quickly, so it's unlikely to be merged any time soon.
+However, there are still very basic concerns from lang team members, and it seems they won't get resolved quickly, so it's unlikely to be merged any time soon, if at all.

 The `postfix-macros` crate provides you with a proc macro `postfix_macros` that checks for `possibly.chained.expression.macro_name!(params)` patterns